qiogle/qiogle.github.io/tools-and-procedures.md

 ### Support

 If you're new to Zendesk, you can reference their support site and [Getting Started Guide][4] while reading this documentation to understand Zendesk definitions and concepts.
-You might also find it helpful to dedicate 15 minutes before reading this to the getting started guide above.

 ##### Ticket Workflow